 And while we’re on the subject, make sure you hire the right photographer!
 The right person will:

 This last point is the most important.
-Guys don’t want their photos to feel disingenuous by doing fake or awkward poses.
+Some guys don’t want their photos to feel disingenuous by doing fake or awkward poses.
 I totally agree with that!
 Sure, I might push you from your comfort zone a couple of times, but my #1 goal is to make you feel comfortable by doing things that feel genuine.

-This is my favorite tip!!
+This is my favorite tip!
 It’s fun to just show up to a local park and take cool photos, but actually doing something in your photos takes them to another level.